-One major project I'm currently working on is a book reconstructing Aristotle's perspective upon anger as a psychological, moral, and political matter.
-As I've been working on that larger project, I've published a few studies on Aristotle, affectivity, and anger -- one on anger and forgiveness, another on affectivity and law, and another comparing Aristotle with Scheler and Von Hildebrand.
+One major project I'm currently working on is an academic monograph reconstructing Aristotle's perspective upon anger as a psychological, moral, and political matter.
+While working on that larger project, I've published a few academic studies on Aristotle, affectivity, and anger, which you can find on my Academic Publications page.

 2) Virtue Ethics and Moral TheoryEthics was one of the very first classes I taught in my career, and I've continued teaching it regularly (videos are available here).
 The approach that I tend to take is oriented by studying and applying moral theories, usually by focusing not on reductive textbook versions of those theories, but by looking at the best and brightest representatives who contributed to the development of those moral theories -- so, if I'm discussing, for instance, Utilitarianism, I do so through the works of classic thinkers like Jeremy Bentham and John Stuart Mill.